RightHandCloud77/AWS-Cloud-Journey/100DaysofCloud/Journey/000/Day 0 Creating an Amazon RDS.md

 ## Introduction

-I chose to do this cloud today after studying & going over some RDS Practice Questions for the Cloud Practictioner Course.
-I created a similar databse on the CloudQuest Game using MariaDB engine.
+I chose to do this project today after studying & going over some RDS Practice Questions for the Cloud Practitioner Course.
+I created a similar database on the CloudQuest Game using MariaDB engine.
 So I figured I'd start Day 0 Here! 🚀

 ## Prerequisite